Tram Sparks

 Chair, Department of Choral & Sacred Music

-A native of Vietnam and a child refugee of the Vietnam War, Sparks’s earliest musical training was in Okinawa, Japan and subsequently, at the San Francisco Conservatory of Music Pre-College Division where her studies included lessons in piano, solfege, eurythmics, and choral music (children’s choir).
+A native of Vietnam, Sparks’s earliest musical training was in Okinawa, Japan and subsequently, at the San Francisco Conservatory of Music Pre-College Division where she studied piano, solfege and eurythmics and sang in a children’s choir.
 Sparks earned the Bachelor of Music in Piano Performance and the Master of Music in Choral Conducting from Temple University.
-Her piano training, with the late Harvey Wedeen and David L. Stone, follows in the pedagogical lineages of Adele Marcus, Isabelle Vengerova, and Josef Lhevinne.
+Her piano training with Harvey Wedeen and David L. Stone follows in the pedagogical lineages of Adele Marcus, Isabelle Vengerova, and Josef Lhevinne.

 Professional experience